OptPhotLab/EnvDataSciNotebooks/R-Markdown-solutions/R6-times-and-timeseries.md

 ## 6 2016-01-06               0
 ```

-Remember to stick to the midday data in the following sections...
+Let's use this data in the following sections...

 #3.
 Does data have a sense of history?